Navid200/xDrip/docs/Hard-Reset.md

 ## Hard Reset

+No need to enable [enginnering mode](./Engineering-Mode.md) in order to perform a a hard reset.

 You can hard reset a G5.
 You can also hard reset a G6 if the serial number starts with 80.
 You can also hard reset a G6 with a serial number that starts with 81 if the Firmware version is 1.6.5.25 or prior to that.